MischaPanch/cloudflow/project-templates/default/README.md

 When a new feature is finished and all tests have passed, increase the ProjectVersion in `develop_config.json` and merge the feature branch to develop.

-For relesing a new version, increase the _ProjectVersion_ in `live_config.json` and merge the develop branch into master.
+For releasing a new version, increase the _ProjectVersion_ in `live_config.json` and merge the develop branch into master.

 ## Under the hood